 The South Carolina health insurance marketplace provides you with several ways to choose health insurance.
 You can buy health insurance from BlueCross BlueShield, Ambetter/Absolute Total Care, Molina Healthcare, and Bright Health, with BlueCross BlueShield being the most popular one.

 You can also buy health insurance from Medicare and Medicaid or opt for ACA via a private health insurance company in SC.
 Our South Carolina health insurance guide gives you a list of providers and health insurance plans.
 It includes all the information you need to be able to make an informed decision regarding buying health insurance in SC.
+If you are looking for affordable health insurance policies, you need to make sure to check our list of the best health insurance companies in the US.

 Here is a list of SC health insurance plans from popular SC health insurance companies: